JoyRide PH

-We Move Things Philippines, Inc., doing business as JoyRide Philippines (JoyRide PH) is an Philippine transportation company that provides ride-hailing services, courier services, food delivery, and freight transport.
+We Move Things Philippines, Inc., doing business as JoyRide Philippines (JoyRide PH) is a Philippine transportation company that provides ride-hailing services, courier services, food delivery, and freight transport.

 History

 JoyRide was established in 2019, at the time the Philippine government through the technical working group of the Land Transportation Franchising and Regulatory Board (LFTRB) was allowing Angkas to conduct pilot testing of the feasibility of motorcycle taxi-hailing as a means of public transportation.
 Along with Move It, JoyRide was given a greenlight to start its own operations from December 23.
 The company which is majority owned by the families of Filipinos Ralph Nubla Jr. and Bea Chua, have requested to join the pilot operations as early as September 2019.

 Due to uncertainties of a future nationwide legal framework for motorcycle taxi hailing services in the Philippines, JoyRide announced that it will provide food delivery services.
 In March 2020, JoyRide launched its delivery service amidst the COVID-19 pandemic community quarantines.

 Initially launched as a motorcycle taxi-hailing service, JoyRide has since expanded its offerings to include car rides, and other transportation solutions.

 As of March 2024, JoyRide along with Angkas and Move It are being allowed to provide motorcycle taxi-hailing service as part of the government's pilot run of the transport scheme despite the lack of a legal framework.